-Prosecutors request arrest of Samsung heir, bribery suspect
+South Korea seeks arrest of Samsung heir as bribery suspect

-SEOUL, South Korea (AP) — Prosecutors requested the arrest Monday of the Samsung heir Lee Jae-yong as a bribery suspect in the influence-peddling scandal that led to the impeachment of South Korea’s president.
+SEOUL, South Korea (AP) — Prosecutors requested the arrest Monday of the de facto head of Samsung, South Korea’s biggest company, on bribery and other charges in the influence-peddling scandal that led to the impeachment of the country’s president.

-The special prosecutors office said it had ask the court to approve a warrant for the arrest of Lee, the 48-year-old Samsung Electronics vice chairman.
+Lee Kyu-chul, a spokesman for the special prosecutors investigating the scandal, said that Lee Jae-yong, the 48-year-old Samsung Electronics vice chairman, faces allegations of embezzlement and of lying under oath during a parliamentary hearing in addition to offering bribes.

-Samsung is South Korea’s biggest company, and Lee is its de facto head.
+He said Samsung is suspected of giving 43 billion won ($36 million) to Choi Soon-sil, a long-time friend of the impeached president, Park Geun-hye, while seeking the government’s help with a leadership succession within the company to Lee Jae-yong’s from his father, who has been hospitalized for over two years.

 Most Read Stories